CZ-NIC/knot/doc/man_kxdpgun.rst

 The utility has to be executed under root or with these capabilities:
 CAP_NET_RAW, CAP_NET_ADMIN, CAP_SYS_ADMIN, and CAP_SYS_RESOURCE if maximum
 locked memory limit is too low on Linux < 5.11.

-Sending USR1 signal to a running process triggers current statistics dump to the standard output.

 The utility allocates source UDP/TCP ports from the range 2000-65535.